websiteinspiration/bugsplat.rb/entries/static-html-blog.md

+---
-Title: Static HTML Blog
+title: Static HTML Blog
-Id: static
+id: static
-Order: 2
+order: '2'
+---

 This blog uses a custom [static html blog](/yet-another-not-very-static-blog-generator) engine that I wrote for a few different reasons: